 Transmission of cytomegalovirus is often preventable because it is most often transmitted through infected bodily fluids that come in contact with hands and then are absorbed through the nose or mouth of a susceptible person.
 People who interact with children should use safe hygiene practices including good hand washing and wearing gloves when changing diapers.
 Hand washing with soap and water is effective in preventing the spread of CMV.

 How does CMV affect pregnancy?

 Pregnant women who are healthy are not at special risk from CMV infection.
 Pregnant women who are infected with CMV rarely have symptoms, but rather their developing baby may be at risk for congenital (meaning from birth) CMV disease.
-The transmission rate to the fetus is between 30-50% according to the Organization of Teratology Information Service (OTIS).
+The transmission rate from a pregnant woman who contracts CMV during pregnancy to the fetus is between 30-50% according to the Organization of Teratology Information Service (OTIS).
 Of those babies who become infected, only 10-15% show signs of congenital CMV after primary maternal infection.
 Congenital CMV affects about 0.2-2.5% of babies worldwide.